EU unveils toolbox against high energy prices | DW | 13.10.2021

 Some member states have already stepped in at the national level to curb soaring prices.

-France has already promised a price ceiling and was planning to offer poorer households a payment of €100 ($115) each.
-Meanwhile, Italy is considering measures such as providing relief through tax cuts.
+France has promised a price ceiling and was planning to offer poorer households a payment of €100 ($115) each.
+Meanwhile, Italy was already considering measures such as providing relief through tax cuts.

 In the medium term, Spain, France and Greece have all called for more comprehensive measures at the European level.
 They want the bloc to coordinate gas purchases, create joint gas storage and sever a link between the price of electricity and gas.